emredogan7/knowledge-discovery-mining/README.md

 # IS580-Knowledge-Discovery-and-Mining
-This repository is the assignments of the course IS580, Knowledge, Discovery and Mining.
+This repository includes the assignments of the course IS580 "Knowledge, Discovery and Mining".